 National Guardsman's body found near Ellicott City after being swept away by floodwaters

-The body of a National Guardsman was found in a Maryland river Tuesday, two days after he went missing while attempting to rescue a woman and her cat during devastating flash floods that swept through Ellicott City.
+The body of a National Guardsman was found in a Maryland river on Tuesday, two days after he went missing while attempting to rescue a woman and her cat during devastating flash floods that swept through Ellicott City.

 Howard County police said the body of Eddison Hermond, 39, was located in Patapsco River, just across Baltimore County line.
 Hermond was seen around 5:20 p.m.
 Sunday near La Palapa restaurant on Main Street, Howard County police said.

+"Rescue personnel have been searching buildings and waterways in the area since the flood.
+There have been no other reports of missing people," police said.

+Hermond is a sergeant assigned to Camp Fretterd in Reisterstown, Md.
+He joined the Maryland Army National Guard in 2009 after serving in the Air Force for more than a decade.

 Kate Bowman told the Baltimore Sun that Hermond, a National Guard member and Air Force veteran, was trying to pull her to safety when he “washed away.”